8ctavio/vergil/apps/docs/src/composables/useModel.md

 The `validate` method allows to invoke a model's `validator` function: it first empties the model's `errors` array and then calls the provided `validator`.
 If no validation errors are collected, `validate` returns `true`, and `false` otherwise.

 If a model-value is revalidated and has not changed since the last validation, however, `validate` does not invoke `validator` but simply returns the previous validation result.
-Nevertheless, `model.validate` accepts a single `force` boolean argument to force the execution of `validator` if required.
+Nevertheless, `model.validate` accepts as its first parameter a `force` boolean argument to force the execution of `validator` if required.

 ```js
 const model = useModel('', { validator: () => { /* ... */ } })